Chapter 13 Asymptotes-I

 All symptotes of the given equation are thus,

-Here, y, when x1 and x2.
-Also y0, when x.
+Here, y \rightarrow \infty, when x \rightarrow 1 and x \rightarrow 2.
+Also y \rightarrow 0, when x \rightarrow \infty.
 It cannot have more than 3 asymptotes because the degree is 3.
 No need to proceed further.
 Thus the asymptotes are,

-Also, y, when x.
+Also, y \rightarrow \infty, when x \rightarrow \infty.
 So no asymptotes parallel to x-axis.

 To find oblique asymptote,